Megaraz/TellusAPI/README.md

 ---

 ## 📂 Project Structure
-- `/SQL` → contains all scripts to create the database schema and stored procedures.
+- `SQLCode.sql` → contains all scripts to create the database schema and stored procedures.
-- `/API` → C# code with ADO.NET for database access and CRUD operations.
+- `Models and Repositories` → C# code with ADO.NET for database access and CRUD operations.

 ---

 ## 📖 How to Use
 1. Create a new database in **SQL Server**.
-2. Run the scripts in the `/SQL` folder to generate the schema, tables, and stored procedures.
+2. Run the scripts in the `SQLCode.sql` file to generate the schema, tables, and stored procedures.
-3. Open the `/API` project in **Visual Studio** (or similar IDE).
+3. Open the `Test` project in **Visual Studio** (or similar IDE).
-4. Update the database connection string in the configuration file if needed.
+4. Update the database connection string in Test-project if needed
 5. Run the project and interact with the API layer.

 ---